G7BILL Bug Bounty Program

 - Interrupting the normal operation of the server (e.g. restarting services, changing configuration).

-- Intentionally attempting to access or read The Great Seven or it's costumer's data beyond information necessary for reporting the vulnerability.
+- Intentionally attempting to access or read G7BILL or it's costumer's data beyond information necessary for reporting the vulnerability.
 Including and not limited to: credentials, source code, log data, transaction data or records, etc.

 - Any type of persistent connection mechanism (e.g. netcat listener, ssh reverse tunnel, etc) are prohibited.